antimof/UxPlay/README.txt

     this is broken by Pi 4 Model B firmware.
 OMX support was removed from Raspberry Pi OS (Bullseye), but is present in Buster.

+-   **H265 (4K)** video is supported with hardware decoding by the Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B. **While GStreamer seem to make use of this hardware decoding, satisfactory rendering of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.** The option -h265 is required, and option "-vsync no" may be preferred. "*4K video on Raspberry Pi is still a work in progress.*"

 Even with GPU video decoding, some frames may be dropped by the lower-power models to keep audio and video synchronized using timestamps.
 In Legacy Raspberry Pi OS (Bullseye), raspi-config